The Perfect Answer

 But that wasn’t reality.

-Bolting upright, her eyes adjusted to the light and she began to take in her surroundings.
-At first she couldn’t tell if it was a bedroom or a hotel room, everything was all so clean and the decor was perfectly coordinated in a warm palette of wood browns and wine reds.
+Body bolting upright, her eyes adjusted to the light and she began to take in her surroundings.
+At first, she couldn’t tell if it was a bedroom or a hotel room, everything was all so clean, and the decor was perfectly coordinated in a warm palette of wood browns and wine reds.
 She glanced at the door.
-It was a plain, white wooden door with a common brushed nickel interior knob.
+It was a simple, white wooden door with a conventional brushed nickel interior knob.
 Definitely a bedroom door.
 The soft light filtering in through the gauzy beige curtain announced it was daytime, perhaps midday.

 Startled by the sudden noise, Madeline yanked the covers up to her neck with both hands.
 It was at that point she realized she was naked under the sheets.

 Gone was the dirt and grease from the floor of the shipping container, and her whole body smelled of floral soap.
 Her long, paprika-red hair had been carefully brushed, and there were even a few meticulously placed band-aids on her sore feet.